dougeby/IntuneDocs/intune/windows-update-settings.md

   **Default**: Auto install at maintenance time
   Windows Update CSP: [Update/AllowAutoUpdate](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-update#update-allowautoupdate)

-  Choose how automatic updates are installed, and if necessary, when to restart the device.
+  Choose how automatic updates are installed and, if necessary, when to restart the device.

   Supported options: